Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Related Work

 \subsection{Gaussian Splatting}

-Gaussian-based representations have long been an attractive representation for modeling the surfaces of 3D scenes~\cite{blinn1982generalization}, thanks to their efficiency, interpretability, and compositionality.
-The key idea is to represent a scene using a set of anisotropic Gaussians, equipped with opacity and color attributes, enabling not only color rendering but a variety of applications in both graphics and computer vision, such as scene editing and pose estimation~\cite{keselman2022approximate,keselman2023flexible}.
-Gaussian scene representations have received great attention in the past year, in particular due to 3D Gaussian Splatting (3DGS)~\cite{kerbl20233Dgaussians}, which differentiably ``splats'' the Gaussians onto the image plane, with a very efficient GPU implementation.
-Many works have dived deeper on the advantages of 3DGS, including its compositionality~\cite{gaussian_grouping, yu2023cogs}, speed~\cite{lee2023compact, morgenstern2023compact, niedermayr2023compressed} and quality~\cite{lee2024deblurring, Zhang2024FreGS3G, Feng2024ANS}, and it has also been adapted into many downstream applications such as pose estimation~\cite{fan2024instantsplat}, SLAM~\cite{Matsuki:Murai:etal:CVPR2024}, semantic scene understanding~\cite{zhou2023feature, cen2023saga, gaussian_grouping}, human avatar animation~\cite{li2024animatablegaussians, qian20233dgsavatar}, text-to-3D~\cite{tang2023dreamgaussian, yi2023gaussiandreamer}, and more.
+Gaussian-based representations have a long history in modeling 3D scenes~\cite{blinn1982generalization} due to their efficiency, interpretability, and compositionality.
+The key idea is to represent a scene using a set of anisotropic Gaussians, each equipped with opacity and color attributes.
+The Gaussians enable efficient color rendering and are also well suited to applications such as scene editing and pose estimation~\cite{keselman2022approximate,keselman2023flexible}.
+In the past year, Gaussian scene representations have received renewed attention due to 3D Gaussian Splatting (3DGS)~\cite{kerbl20233Dgaussians}, which efficiently and differentiably``splats'' the Gaussians onto the image plane.
+Many works have dived deeper on the advantages of 3DGS, including its compositionality~\cite{gaussian_grouping, yu2023cogs}, speed~\cite{lee2023compact, morgenstern2023compact, niedermayr2023compressed} and quality~\cite{lee2024deblurring, Zhang2024FreGS3G, Feng2024ANS}, and it has also been adapted into many downstream applications such as pose estimation~\cite{fan2024instantsplat}, SLAM~\cite{Matsuki:Murai:etal:CVPR2024}, semantic scene understanding~\cite{zhou2023feature, cen2023saga, gaussian_grouping}, human avatars~\cite{li2024animatablegaussians, qian20233dgsavatar}, text-to-3D~\cite{tang2023dreamgaussian, yi2023gaussiandreamer}, and more ~\cite{Dai2024GaussianSurfels}.